 The pandemic also fueled pet ownership in the U.K. According to pet ownership statistics from the Office of National Statistics, the industry saw an increase of about 23% from 2020 to 2021 to 9.3 billion GBP.

 U.K. pet owners spent 9.88 billion pounds in 2022, marking an 182% surge from the start of the survey in 2005.
 Over the past decade, spending on veterinary services in the UK has soared, notably in 2022, when expenditures on veterinary and other pet care services surpassed £5.3 billion.
+In 2023, total expenditure was over 7.2 billion British pounds.

-An average vet visit costs around £40-£60 (USD 48.53 to 72.80); however, that doesn’t include any treatments or surgeries and is separate from other pet spending.
-U.K. pet owners shelled out £3.8 billion (USD4.61 billion) on veterinary care in 2020.
+Prices charged by veterinary practices in the UK rose by approximately 63% between 2016 and 2023.
+In 2025, an average vet visit costs around £58.29 (increased 8% from 2024); however, that doesn’t include any treatments or surgeries and is separate from other pet spending.
+U.K. pet owners shelled out £6.3 billion on vet and pet-care services in 2024.

 From 2021 to 2024, the yearly cost to own a dog in Canada went up from $2,450 to $3,020.
 That’s a 23.3% increase in just three years.